 - 1 teaspoon black peppercorns

-- 4 whole mace ~ Or 1 1/2 teaspoons of ground mace
+- 4 whole mace ~ Or 1 teaspoon of ground mace or nutmeg

 - 1 teaspoon ground turmeric

-- 1 to 3 tablespoons paprika ~ Not smoked
+- 1 to 3 tablespoons paprika ~ Not smoked.
+See Notes below.

 - Gather your spices.

-- This recipe makes 65 grams, or just shy of a cup.
-It will keep for up to 6 months in a tightly sealed container away from heat and light.
+- This recipe makes about 48 grams or about 3/4 of a cup.
+It will keep for up to 3 months in a tightly sealed container away from heat and light.